Chabisikas/VRP-Compi-gne/README.md

 Typically, it has an SHP extension and is accompanied by two other files:

-.dbf: Contains attribute data related to shapefile objects.
+--> .dbf: Contains attribute data related to shapefile objects.
-.shx: Stores geometry index.
+--> .shx: Stores geometry index.
-.shp: The geometry of the entity itself.
+--> .shp: The geometry of the entity itself.

 Other relevant file types include:

-.prj (recommended): Stores associated projection.
+--> .prj (recommended): Stores associated projection.
-.cpg: Specifies the code page for .dbf files.
+--> .cpg: Specifies the code page for .dbf files.

 The shapefile for the Oise department is available from the OTM (Open Transport Map) website:

-Click on "Open OTM as data," leading to this page.
+-- > Click on "Open OTM as data," leading to this page : https://opentransportmap.info/download/.
-Select country/regions/departments (Note: names may be outdated, e.g., Picardie Region).
+--> Select country/regions/departments (Note: names may be outdated, e.g., Picardie Region).
-Download the zip file in shp format and open it in Jupyter.
+--> Download the zip file in shp format and open it in Jupyter.

 To convert the shapefile to xlxs, save the processed file from Jupyter in Excel format (Export function available).

 # Desired Improvements: